k8ssandra/k8ssandra/docs/content/en/tasks/manage/private-registries/_index.md

 ## Image coordinates

-K8ssandra 1.3.0 adds the ability to fully specify coordinates for every image that it deploys.
+K8ssandra Operator allows you to fully specify coordinates for every image that it deploys.
 To better understand what we mean by image coordinates, let's look closer.

 ### Format of image coordinates

 Consider this example:

 ```
-docker.io/k8ssandra/cass-management-api:3.11.10-v0.1.26
+docker.io/k8ssandra-operator/cass-management-api:3.11.10-v0.1.26
 ```

 * `docker.io` is the registry.

-* `k8ssandra` is the repository.
+* `k8ssandra-operator` is the repository.

 * `cass-management-api` is the image.